quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.9
 Installed Redux DevTools.
 Moved the store to its own file.
 I put it alongside `index.js` because it doesn't really fit within the existing directory structure.

+## Exercise 6.10
+Only going to have 1 action (`SET_NOTIFICATION`) for the notification reducer.
+It will work like the previous parts where the Notification will render `null` when it detects that the message is `null`.
+Updated the store to hold notification messages alongside the messages.
+Make sure that whenever you update the structure of the store, you also update any selectors within your components.